alexxvives/JetChance/DEV_NOTES.md

 ## 📋 **Development Workflow**

 1. **Check if servers are running**:
-   - Frontend: http://localhost:8000 (assume ChanceFly if occupied)
+   - Frontend: http://localhost:8000 (assume JetChance if occupied)
-   - Backend: http://localhost:4000 (assume ChanceFly if occupied)
+   - Backend: http://localhost:4000 (assume JetChance if occupied)
 2. **Start servers only if needed** (backend + frontend)
 3. **Test locally** with sample data
 4. **Use operator@gmail.com** to test flight management